Xochimilco Floating Gardens: How to Visit + What to Expect

 Bumper Boats!

-Numero Cinco on our list of reasons to visit the Floating Gardens of Xochimilco.
+Numero Tres on our list of reasons to visit the Floating Gardens of Xochimilco.

 As you might expect from ancient human-made canals, these waterways can get quite narrow at times.